icons8/illustration-generator-docs/docs/index.md

 # Hero section
 title: Illustration Generator
-description: Mega Creator is an online DIY graphic editor for building custom illustrations, photos, and collages from pre-made elements.
+description: Illustration Creator is an online DIY graphic editor for building custom illustrations, photos, and collages from pre-made elements.
 It allows you to create a wide range of projects in many formats.
 icon: 'illustration-generator'

 # Micro navigation